 Threats to health continue to increase across the globe—from emerging diseases to a warming planet to humanitarian crises.
 With its 15th annual Global Health Symposium, the University of Wisconsin-Madison Global Health Institute explores “Health in the Balance: Acting Now for a Healthy Tomorrow.”

 The symposium begins at 4:00 p.m., Tuesday, April 16, 2019, in the Health Sciences Learning Center atrium and adjoining rooms.
-It is free and open to the public.
-Watch for abstract submission information in November and registration information in early 2019.
+Presented with support from the Evjue Foundation, the evening is free and open to the public.

 “This is where we see that global health needs all of us – health clinicians, basic researchers, climate scientists, sociologists, engineers and others who address the complex determinants of health and are on the ground providing care,” says GHI Associate Director Jim Conway, who is also director of the new School of Medicine and Public Health Office of Global Health.